 What are macro models?

 Macro model is the name given to a Flash Train.
-When models such as Flash Tanks, heat exchanger are correctly connected together, a flash train will be formed.
+When models such as Flash Tanks and heat exchangers are correctly connected together, a flash train will be formed.

-For example, a flash Tank and a shell and tube heat exchanger has formed a Flash Train, these two unit operations will be displayed in dark blue (with white background scheme colour).
+For example, a flash tank and a shell and tube heat exchanger have formed a Flash Train.
+These two unit operations will be displayed in dark blue (with white background scheme colour).
 When models are under the flash train mode, SysCAD calculates the amount of steam being flashed off the flash tank based on the shell and tube exchanger configuration.

 For more information see Flash Train.

 Using a Tie without breaking a Flash Train

 If a tie is added in the vapour line connecting the flash tank to the heat exchanger steam inlet, the flash train will not be formed automatically unless the user does the following: